Peggy J. Wagner, Ph.D.

 Medical College of Georgia

 With an emphasis in social and health psychology, Dr. Wagner’s career has focused on incorporating behavioral, social and population health sciences into medical education and health sciences research.
 Her particular interests in teaching include patient-physician communication, cognitive dispositions to respond and resultant bias, cultural competency, health disparities and evidence-based practice.
 Her research interests focus on patient perspectives of health care and strategies to increase patient participation in health, communication and the use of health technology solutions.
-Dr. Wagner’s quantitative and qualitative research skills and psychology background assisted her as lead of the patient-centered portfolio of the Institute for the Advancement of Health Care, a research collaborative between the Greenville Health System (GHS), Clemson University, the University of South Carolina, and Furman University for 5 years.
-In that capacity, she was involved in re-engineering the discharge process on the GHS pulmonology unit (Project Red) and served as the local PI at one of the 5 hospitals nationally to study the implementation of a Guide to Patient and Family Engagement in Hospital Quality and Safety developed by the American Institute for Research in conjunction with the Agency for Healthcare Research and Quality.
-Dr. Wagner currently serves as Director of the GHS Patient Engagement Studio to develop a purposeful strategy for patient engagement in research and to enhance the patient experience of care across the system.
+Dr. Wagner’s quantitative and qualitative research skills and psychology background assisted her as lead of the patient-centered portfolio of the Institute for the Advancement of Health Care, a research collaborative between the Prisma Health–Upstate, Clemson University, the University of South Carolina, and Furman University for 5 years.
+In that capacity, she was involved in re-engineering the discharge process on the Prisma Health–Upstate pulmonology unit (Project Red) and served as the local PI at one of the 5 hospitals nationally to study the implementation of a Guide to Patient and Family Engagement in Hospital Quality and Safety developed by the American Institute for Research in conjunction with the Agency for Healthcare Research and Quality.
+Dr. Wagner currently serves as Director of the Prisma Health–Upstate Patient Engagement Studio to develop a purposeful strategy for patient engagement in research and to enhance the patient experience of care across the system.
 Now retired from two medical schools, her intention is to continue to find ways to empower patients to be effective in their use of health and health care systems.

 For more information, see her Curriculum Vitae.